Quick Answer

 Q: My mother-in-law says cold milk causes cold and cough in babies.
 Is this true?

 A: This is a common myth.
 Cold or cough is caused by viruses, not by drinking cold milk.
 Many countries routinely feed babies refrigerated milk without any increase in respiratory illnesses.
-If your baby is well, cold milk is perfectly safe.
+If your baby is well, cold milk is usually very safe.

 Q: Can I mix fresh breast milk with refrigerated milk?